-To allow one emulator instance to communicate with another, you must set up the necessary network redirection as illustrated below.
+To let one emulator instance communicate with another, set up network redirection as described below.

-and you want to run a server on B, to which C will connect, here is how you could set it up:
+If you want to run a server on B to which C will connect, set it up as follows:

-For example, if you wanted to run an HTTP server, you can select
+For example, if you want to run an HTTP server, select

 <serverPort> as 80 and